w3c/wcag-act-rules/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 ACT Rules describe how to test conformance of accessibility standards such as Web Content Accessibility Guidelines (WCAG).
-They are primarily for accessibility testers, and for developers of test tools and methodologies.
+They are primarily for accessibility testers and for creators of test tools and methodologies.
 ACT Rules for WCAG 2 are formally approved by the Accessibility Guidelines Working Group (AG WG).
 Proposed rules are have not yet gone through the complete approval process.
 Learn more from [About ACT Rules](/standards-guidelines/act/rules/about/).

 {::nomarkdown}
 {% include box.html type="end" %}